rancher/fleet/docs/cluster-tokens.md

 # Cluster Registration Tokens

-!!! hint "Unneeded for Manager initiated registration"
+!!! hint "Not needed for Manager initiated registration"
-    For manager initiated registrations the token is managed by the Fleet manager and does not need to be manually created an obtained.
+    For manager initiated registrations the token is managed by the Fleet manager and does not need to be manually created and obtained.

 For an agent initiated registration the downstream cluster must have a cluster registration token.
 Cluster registration tokens are used to establish a new identity for a cluster.
-Internally cluster registration tokens are managed by creating Kubernetes service accounts that have the permissions to create `ClusterRegistrationRequest`s within a specific namespace.
+Internally cluster registration tokens are managed by creating Kubernetes service accounts that have the permissions to create `ClusterRegistrationRequests` within a specific namespace.
 Once the cluster is registered a new `ServiceAccount` is created for that cluster that is used as the unique identity of the cluster.
 The agent is designed to forget the cluster registration token after registration.
 While the agent will not maintain a reference to the cluster registration